 Following historical trends, maximum turbidity readings have been correlated to wind events producing a wave mixing effect.
-Two of the nine TWSA water purveyors had maximum turbidity readings in the summer: ZWUD in August and NTPUD in August (Table 5.1 and 5.2).
-The winter season of 2022-2023 had two maximum turbidity readings at Edgewood in January and IVGID in March.
-Annual spring runoff likely influenced the maximum turbidity reading at KGID in April, Cave Rock/Skyland in May, and RHGID in May.
+Five of the nine TWSA water purveyors had maximum turbidity readings in the summer: ZWUD in July 2023, LPA in August 2023, and NTPUD, KGID, and RHGID in September 2023 (Tables 5.1 and 5.2).
+Fall 2023 held the maximum turbidity reading for Glenbrook in November.
+The winter season of 2023-2024 held maximum turbidity readings at Edgewood in December 2023, Caverock/Skyland in January 2024, and IVGID in March 2024.
+Annual spring runoff did not influence the maximum turbidity readings during this reporting year, with no annual maximum results from April through June 2024.
+Following historical trends with low precipitation years, NOAA notes the water year 2023-2024 as D0-Dry at the conclusion in September 20243.